Mike Scott (basketball, born 1988): Los Angeles Clippers (2018–2019)

 On July 9, 2018, Scott signed with the Los Angeles Clippers.

 Philadelphia 76ers (2019–2021)

 On February 6, 2019, Scott was traded, along with Tobias Harris and Boban Marjanović, to the Philadelphia 76ers in exchange for Wilson Chandler, Mike Muscala, Landry Shamet and a number of future draft picks.
 On July 11, Scott re-signed with the 76ers for two years on a deal worth $9.8 million.

 SLUC Nancy Basket (2022–2023)

 On October 16, 2022, Scott signed with SLUC Nancy Basket of the LNB Pro A.

 Gigantes de Carolina (2023)

 On May 30, 2023, Scott signed with the Gigantes de Carolina in Puerto Rico and helped them secure Carolina first Championship in the BSN.
 He was named Finals MVP for his performance.

 ASVEL (2023–2024)

 On July 31, 2023, Scott signed with ASVEL of the French LNB Pro A.

-Return to Gigantes (2024–present)
+Return to Gigantes (2024)

 On March 23, 2024, Scott re-signed with the Gigantes de Carolina.